oracle-livelabs/oci/peoplesoft-oda/2configure-psft/configure-psft.md

 ## Task 3: Disable SSL Check for Service Operation

+   **Important:** This setting is for configuring a Non-SSL url for a DEMO environment, for acutual production it is not recommended to disable the SSL but to use SSL certificates for configuration.

 1. Login to PeopleSoft as an admin user and click on the navigation at the top right corner and then go to PeopleTools >> Integration Broker >> Integration Setup >> Service Operation Definitions.

   ![Click the navbar at the top right corner ](./images/psft-service-operation.png " ")